Hazard Control: Group Tasks Nigerians On Safety Precautions

 BY PATIENCE IVIE IHEJIRIKA, Abuja

-President of the association, Dr. Olusegun Aderemi, who gave the advice in Abuja, said it has become important to draw people’s attention to the relevance of safety precautions to safeguard lives and property.
+President of the association, Dr. Olusegun Aderemi, who gave the advice in Abuja, said it had become important to draw people’s attention to the relevance of safety precautions to safeguard lives and property.

 Aderemi stated that the organisation had put measures in place to collaborate with government agencies to allocate safety rules post.